 Archiving Subscriptions

 Over time, your subscription list fills up with entries that are no longer relevant: customers who switched to a different plan, one-time projects that ended, businesses that closed down.
 Canceling keeps them visible in your list and in the customer portal.
-Archiving removes them from view entirely — while keeping every invoice, transaction, and note intact for your records.Archived subscriptions are hidden from the customer portal, excluded from billing, and not counted in MRR calculations.
-They stay in your database for audit and reference purposes.
+Archiving removes them from view entirely — while keeping every invoice, transaction, and note intact for your records.When to Archive

 Archiving is the right choice when a subscription has run its course and no longer needs to be in your day-to-day view.Customer Switched Plans